Search the Catalog:

 Digital Module 02: Scale Reliability in Structural Equation Modeling

-In this ITEMS module Greg Hancock and Ji An provide an overview of scale reliability from the perspective of structural equation modeling (SEM) and address some of the limitations of Cronbach’s α.
+In this digital ITEMS module, Dr. Greg Hancock and Dr. Ji An provide an overview of scale reliability from the perspective of structural equation modeling (SEM) and address some of the limitations of Cronbach’s α.

 Digital Module 01: Reliability in Classical Test Theory

-In this ITEMS module Charlie Lewis and Michael Chajewski provide a two-part introduction to the topic of reliability from the perspective of classical test theory (CTT).
+In this digital ITEMS module, Dr. Charlie Lewis and Dr. Michael Chajewski provide a two-part introduction to the topic of reliability from the perspective of classical test theory (CTT).

 André A. Rupp (Editor, 2016-2022)